ish-aan004/YFinanceToExcel/Readme.md

-# YFinance to Excel
+# 📊 YFinance to Excel

 In a _freedy_ world, access to data shouldn’t come with a price tag.

-Yahoo Finance — once the go-to data source for everyone — now charges **$500 per year** just to download stock data... unless you know Python.

-With this simple tool powered by the `yfinance` library, you can:
-- Fetch stock data for **free**
-- Export it into a clean **Excel file**
-- Use it with no subscription, no limits, no hassle
+This tool is for everyone who just wants their stock prices — **no paywalls, no subscriptions, no Python degree required.**

+Yahoo Finance used to let you download data for free.
+Now?
+**$500/year** for an export button 😩

+Luckily, this app gives that power back — for free.

 ---

-## Who Is This For?
+## 🧠 What Does This App Do?

+With this tool, you can:

-- Investors who want raw stock data in Excel
+- Fetch stock data from Yahoo Finance
--  Students or researchers needing historical prices
--  Anyone tired of paywalls and just wants their data

-Even if you don’t know Python, this script can be run once and give you the `.xlsx` file you need.
+- Export it directly into a clean `.xlsx` Excel file
+- Choose your own time period and interval
+- Do it all from a super simple interface — no code, no setup drama

 ---

-## Features

-- Supports all tickers from Yahoo Finance (including ASX tickers like `AUB.AX`)
-- Choose your time period (`1d`, `1mo`, `10y`, `max`, etc.)
-- Choose your interval (`1d`, `1wk`, `1mo`, etc.)
-- Outputs a ready-to-use Excel file
+## 🧑‍🎓 Who’s This For?

+- **Students & researchers** pulling data for assignments and reports
+- **Retail investors** tracking historical stock prices
+- Anyone who’s typed “AAPL historical prices Excel” into Google and hit a paywall

+No Python skills?
+No problem.
+If you can double-click, you can use this.

 ---

+## ✨ Features

+- ✅ Works for **all tickers on Yahoo Finance** (ASX, NSE, NYSE, LSE, etc.)
+- ✅ Custom time ranges: `1d`, `1mo`, `10y`, `max`, you name it
+- ✅ Choose intervals like `1d`, `1wk`, `1mo`, etc.
+- ✅ Output is a ready-to-use Excel spreadsheet
+- ✅ Totally free, no account required

+---

-## Requirements
+## 💻 Requirements

+You’ll need **Python 3** installed.
+If you don’t have it, grab it from [python.org](https://www.python.org/downloads/).
-Make sure you have Python 3 installed, then install the required libraries by running:
+Once that’s done, install the required libraries through Terminal:

 ```bash
 #Windows